victorlin/ssbench/README.rst

 Scenarios
 ---------

-A "scenario" (sometimes called a "CRUD scenario") is a utf8-encoded JSON file defining a benchmark run.
+A "scenario" (sometimes called a "CRUD scenario") is a utf8-encoded YAML_ file defining a benchmark run.
 Specifically, it defines:

 - A ``name`` for the scenario (an arbitrary string)